31 March 2021

 By Will Riley Senior Account Handler

-discrimination illustration
+discrimination illustration.

 One of the big topics in the landlord community in recent months has been around DSS tenants and whether you can effectively bar them from renting your property.
 DSS tenants are often viewed as more troublesome which can make them a more undesirable tenant for landlords.
 Recently we explored some of the reasons why people think this in our recent article do insurers favour professional let tenants?
 We also spoke about why some insurers are more cautious about covering DSS tenants and the difficulties this can cause when getting your DSS landlord insurance.